Pradumnasaraf/candy/README.md

 For detailed usage of each command, visit [here](https://pradumnasaraf.github.io/candy/)

-Eg `candy JTY --file test.json` with convert JSON into YAML and create a `output.yaml` in you currect directory.
+Eg `candy JTY --file test.json` with convert JSON into YAML and create a `output.yaml` in your current directory.

-Eg `candy docker dockerfile --lang go` to genrate a `Dockerfile` template for go.
+Eg `candy docker dockerfile --lang go` to generate a `Dockerfile` template for go.

 eg `candy k8s manifest --obj deployment` to generate a `deployment.yaml` file with deployment template.

 ## 📜 License

-This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.

 ## 🛡 Security